Kakamigahara: History

 The area around Kakamigahara was part of traditional Mino Province.
-During the post-Meiji restoration cadastral reforms, the area was organised into Inaba District, Gifu in April 1897.
+During the post-Meiji restoration cadastral reforms, the area was organised into the Inaba District, Gifu, in April 1897.

 1 April 1963: Kakamigahara City was founded by amalgamating Naka, Sohara, Unuma, and Inaba.

 1968: The Line Bridge was completed.
 Together with the Inuyama bridge, completed in 1925, these two bridges span the Kiso River and connect Kakamigahara City with Aichi Prefecture.

 1969: The Aigi bridge was completed.
 This was the third bridge to span the Kiso, and connects the city to Aichi Prefecture.
 It was the first bridge to connect Kakamigahara to Konan City.

-5 March 1986: The section of the Tokai-Hokoriku Expressway between Kakamigahara Junction and Mino Junction was opened.
-Furthermore, on 13 December 1998, the Tokai-Hokoriku Expressway was connected to the Meishin Expressway (Ichinomiya Junction).
+5 March 1986: The section of the Tokai-Hokuriku Expressway between Kakamigahara Junction and Mino Junction was opened.
+Furthermore, on 13 December 1998, the Tokai-Hokuriku Expressway was connected to the Meishin Expressway (Ichinomiya Junction).

 28 March 2000: The twinning of the Inuyama Bridge was completed.
 Previously, Meitetsu trains had shared the bridge with automobiles, crossing the bridge in a manner similar to streetcars.
 After the twinning, the trains began to use the old Inuyama Bridge.
 This separation of trains and automobiles improved transportation across the river.

-1 November 2004: Kawashima-cho (Hashima District), was incorporated in Kakamigahara City.
+1 November 2004: Kawashima-cho (Hashima District), was incorporated into Kakamigahara City.

 5 November 2006: The Shin-mei Ko-ami Bridge, connecting to Konan, is completed.

 24 March 2013: Kakamigahara Bridge is completed.
 It connects the city hall area with Kawashima-chiku (formerly Kawashima-cho) of Konan City.
 With the completion of this bridge, there are now four routes from Kakamigahara City into Aichi Prefecture.